 Equality, diversity and inclusion

-UK Research and Innovation (UKRI) has published its first set of harmonised diversity data for all seven research councils for the past five academic years.
-This data will continue to be published annually, replacing the previously published individual datasets.
+UKRI has published harmonised diversity data for the past five academic years for all research councils, including BBSRC.
+This data will continue to be published annually.

 - Principal Investigator (PI) and Co-Investigator grant applicants and awardees